TubercularOx/darkhaunter/Geekery/tarquin.md

 The scene looks like this:
 [https://www.giantitp.com/comics/oots0851.html](https://www.giantitp.com/comics/oots0851.html)

-Notably, the feat doesn’t require the thrown victim to be aimed at a target.
+Notably, the maneuver doesn’t require the thrown victim to be aimed at a target.

 Short of labeling it outright, it’s hard to imagine what a clearer depiction of Ballista Throw would look like.
 And labeling it outright isn’t something Rich can do in this format without implying it’s going to be a plot point.